 The other game is “footbag consecutive” where the aim is to complete as many consecutive kicks as possible without dropping the sack.
 Couples or singles can compete in this game.

 Over the years the sack filling evolved in many different directions.
 To the point that there are so many different types of footbag fillings and mixing it’s hard to keep track.

 Of course, you must consider each filling type pros and cons before buying a footbag.
 For example weight, durability, firmness and more.

 A good bag I always recommend for beginners is the SandMaster footbag since it’s easy to stall and to learn new tricks.
 You can read my full SandMaster review here.

 How to start playing?

-You can start by picking your first hacky sack that is suitable for beginners, after that you should practice with friends or alone.
+You can start by picking your first footbag that is suitable for beginners, after that you should practice with friends or alone.